Over 18,632 Site Visits - People Who Care About Our Community

 Vinita Deshmukh, vdeshmukh@concordtownship.org

-Despite numerous resident requests, Chadds Ford Township has declined to make this project a regular agenda item.
-That makes public attendance and comment even more important.
-When residents show up, speak, and stay engaged, it signals that there are consequences to decisions made behind closed doors.
+Despite numerous public requests, Chadds Ford Township has declined to make this project a regular agenda item.
+That makes attendance and comment even more important.
+When residents show up, speak, and stay engaged, it signals that decisions made behind closed doors have consequences.

 Participation in Chadds Ford Township meetings is equally important.
 These meetings guide whether and how the Township asserts its authority—by intervening in proceedings, commissioning independent reviews, coordinating with state agencies, or negotiating safeguards.
 Resident presence reinforces the mandate for Township leadership to ac